Industrialisation

-Industrialisation (alternatively spelled industrialization) is the period of social and economic change that transforms a human group from an agrarian society into an industrial society.
-This involves an extensive re-organisation of an economy for the purpose of manufacturing.
-Historically industrialization is associated with increase of polluting industries heavily dependent on fossil fuels.
-With the increasing focus on sustainable development and green industrial policy practices, industrialization increasingly includes technological leapfrogging, with direct investment in more advanced, cleaner technologies.
+Industrialisation (UK) or industrialization (US) is "the period of social and economic change that transforms a human group from an agrarian and feudal society into an industrial society.
+This involves an extensive reorganisation of an economy for the purpose of manufacturing."
+Industrialisation is associated with increase of polluting industries heavily dependent on fossil fuels.
+With the increasing focus on sustainable development and green industrial policy practices, industrialisation increasingly includes technological leapfrogging, with direct investment in more advanced, cleaner technologies.

-The reorganization of the economy has many unintended consequences both economically and socially.
+The reorganisation of the economy has many unintended consequences both economically and socially.
 As industrial workers' incomes rise, markets for consumer goods and services of all kinds tend to expand and provide a further stimulus to industrial investment and economic growth.
 Moreover, family structures tend to shift as extended families tend to no longer live together in one household, location or place.

 Background

 The first transformation from an agricultural to an industrial economy is known as the Industrial Revolution and took place from the mid-18th to early 19th century.
 It began in Great Britain, spreading to Belgium, Switzerland, Germany, and France and eventually to other areas in Europe and North America.
-Characteristics of this early industrialisation were technological progress, a shift from rural work to industrial labor, and financial investments in new industrial structure.
+Characteristics of this early industrialisation were technological progress, a shift from rural work to industrial labour, and financial investments in new industrial structures.
 Later commentators have called this the First Industrial Revolution.

-The "Second Industrial Revolution" labels the later changes that came about in the mid-19th century after the refinement of the steam engine, the invention of the internal combustion engine, the harnessing of electricity and the construction of canals, railways and electric-power lines.
+The "Second Industrial Revolution" labels the later changes that came about in the mid-19th century after the refinement of the steam engine, the invention of the internal combustion engine, the harnessing of electricity and the construction of canals, railways, and electric-power lines.
 The invention of the assembly line gave this phase a boost.
 Coal mines, steelworks, and textile factories replaced homes as the place of work.

 By the end of the 20th century, East Asia had become one of the most recently industrialised regions of the world.
-The BRICS states (Brazil, Russia, India, China and South Africa) are undergoing the process of industrialisation.

 There is considerable literature on the factors facilitating industrial modernisation and enterprise development.

-Industrialisation in East Asia

-Between the early 1960s and 1990s, the Four Asian Tigers underwent rapid industrialisation and maintained exceptionally high growth rates.

 Social consequences

-The Industrial Revolution was accompanied with a great deal of changes on the social structure, the main change being a transition from farm work to factory related activities.
-This resulted in the creation of a class structure that differentiated the commoners from the well off and the working category.
-It distorted the family system as most people moved into cities and left the farm areas, consequently playing a major role in the transmission of diseases.
-The place of women in the society then shifted from being home cares to employed workers hence reducing the number of children per household.
-Furthermore industrialisation contributed to increased cases of child labor and thereafter education systems.
+The Industrial Revolution was accompanied by significant changes in the social structure, the main change being a transition from farm work to factory-related activities.
+This has resulted in the concept of Social class, i.e., hierarchical social status defined by an individual's economic power.
+It has changed the family system as most people moved into cities, with extended family living apart becoming more common.
+The movement into more dense urban areas from less dense agricultural areas has consequently increased the transmission of diseases.
+Overcrowded housing, poor sanitation, and limited access to clean water created ideal conditions for illnesses such as cholera, typhoid, and tuberculosis to spread rapidly.
+The place of women in society has shifted from primary caregivers to breadwinners, thus reducing the number of children per household.
+Furthermore, industrialisation contributed to increased cases of child labour and thereafter education systems.